progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--This may be a bit confusing, so let’s look at an example.
 Let’s say you have a Git server on your network at `git.ourcompany.com`.
 If you clone from this, Git automatically names it `origin` for you, pulls down all its data, creates a pointer to where its `master` branch is, and names it `origin/master` locally; and you can’t move it.
 Git also gives you your own `master` branch starting at the same place as origin’s `master` branch, so you have something to work from (see Figure 3-22).-->

 Das kann ein wenig verwirrend sein, lass uns also ein Besipiel betrachten.
 Nehmen wir an Du hättest in Deinem Netzwerk einen Git-Server mit der Adresse `git.ourcompany.com`.
 Wenn Du von ihm klonst, nennt Git ihn automatisch `origin` für dich, lädt all seine Daten herunter, erstellt einen Zeiger an die Stelle wo sein `master`-Branch ist und benennt es lokal `origin/master`; und er ist unveränderbar für dich.
-Git gibt dir auch einen eigenen `master`-Branch mit der gleichen Ausgangsposition wie origins `master`-Branch, damit Du einen Punkt für den Beginn Deiner Arbeiten hast (siehe Abbildung 3-22).
+Git gibt Dir auch einen eigenen `master`-Branch mit der gleichen Ausgangsposition wie origins `master`-Branch, damit Du einen Punkt für den Beginn Deiner Arbeiten hast (siehe Abbildung 3-22).

 <!--Figure 3-22.
 A Git clone gives you your own master branch and origin/master pointing to origin’s master branch.-->

 Insert 18333fig0322.png
 Abbildung 3-22.
-Ein 'git clone' gibt dir Deinen eigenen `master`-Branch und `origin/master`, welcher auf origins 'master'-Branch zeigt.
+Ein 'git clone' gibt Dir Deinen eigenen `master`-Branch und `origin/master`, welcher auf origins 'master'-Branch zeigt.

 <!--If you do some work on your local master branch, and, in the meantime, someone else pushes to `git.ourcompany.com` and updates its master branch, then your histories move forward differently.
 Also, as long as you stay out of contact with your origin server, your `origin/master` pointer doesn’t move (see Figure 3-23).-->